Caché (film): Plot

-An affluent Parisian couple, Anne and Georges Laurent, discover a videotape left on their property without explanation that shows hours of footage of their residence, implying they are under surveillance.
-Puzzled about its origin, they debate its purpose, considering whether it might be a practical joke played by friends of their 12-year-old son, Pierrot, or the work of fans of Georges, who hosts a literary television show.
+Affluent Parisian couple Anne and Georges Laurent discover on their property a videotape that shows hours of footage of their residence, implying they are under surveillance.
+They debate its origin and purpose, considering whether it is a practical joke from friends of their 12-year-old son, Pierrot, or the work of fans of Georges, who hosts a literary television show.
 A second tape arrives, accompanied by a childlike drawing of a person with blood streaming out of his mouth.
 Similar drawings are mailed to Georges's workplace and Pierrot's school.
-Disturbed, the Laurents turn to the French police, who determine the tapes are too harmless to be considered criminal activity.
-The Laurents host a dinner party that is interrupted by the delivery of another videotape, with a crude drawing of a chicken bleeding at its neck.
-When Anne discloses the stalking to their friends, Georges puts the tape in the VCR, and finds it shows the estate where he grew up.
+Disturbed, the Laurents turn to the police, who do not consider the tapes and drawings criminal activities.

+Another videotape, with a drawing of a chicken bleeding at its neck, is delivered amidst a dinner party hosted by the Laurents.
+As Anne discloses the incidents to their friends, Georges plays the tape, which shows the estate where he grew up.

 Georges begins to have vivid dreams about Majid, a boy he knew in childhood.
-Majid's Algerian parents worked as farmhands on Georges's family estate but disappeared in the Paris massacre of 1961.
-Feeling responsible for Majid, Georges's parents intended to adopt him, but the process was never finalised.
+Majid's Algerian parents worked on Georges's family estate but disappeared in the Paris massacre of 1961.
+Georges's parents intended to adopt Majid, but the process was never finalised.
 Suspecting Majid might be responsible for the tapes, Georges visits his ailing mother, who surprisingly professes not to remember Majid well.

-When the Laurents receive another tape, revealing a low-income housing (HLM) apartment, Georges tells Anne he has a suspect in mind, but will not say who until he can confirm his suspicion.
-Anne responds with shock at what she sees as his lack of trust.
+The Laurents receive another tape showing a low-income housing apartment.
+Georges tells Anne he has a suspect in mind, but will not say who until he can confirm his suspicion.
+Anne is shocked by the perceived lack of trust.